-- If requested by a parent/guardian, agendas should also include a section for parents/guardians to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their children. - Agendas should also include a section to involve parents/guardians in the planning, review, and improvement of Title I programs, including the joint development of the school-wide program plan. - Another agenda topic is how funds are allotted for parent/guardian involvement in activities; parents/guardians of children receiving services must be involved in these decisions. - Notify interested persons of meeting dates to discuss the District and/or school compacts, including: - o Parents/guardians of students participating in Title I programs - Staff members - Students participating in Title I programs - School Board members - o Media - Coordinators for other school programs, (e.g. Head Start and preschool programs) - Officials of private schools - o Other - Publicize the meeting dates, times, and locations to discuss District and/or school compacts. - Make all Open Meetings Law notifications and postings for meetings to be held to discuss District and/or school compacts.
-(Notice and record keeping shall be in accord with the open meeting laws) - Appoint a recording secretary to keep meeting minutes. - Provide copies of working drafts to parents/guardians in an understandable and uniform format and, to the extent practicable, in a language the parents/guardians can understand.
+- Agendas should also include a section to involve parents/guardians in the planning, review, and improvement of Title I programs, including the joint development of the school-wide program plan. - Another agenda topic is how funds are allotted for parent/guardian involvement in activities; parents/guardians of children receiving services must be involved in these decisions. - Notify interested persons of meeting dates to discuss the District and/or school compacts, including: - Parents/guardians of students participating in Title I programs - Staff members - Students participating in Title I programs - School Board members - Media - Coordinators for other school programs, (e.g. Head Start and preschool programs) - Officials of private schools